From top: Fairuza (The Craft); Kathleen Hannah (Punk Singer); Sianoa Smit-McPhee (Cheerleaders) |

 (2013) Dir.
 Siri Anderson

 A labor of love from some chick named Siri Anderson, The Punk Singer is an adorable little scrapbook-style montage of the life, bands, and illnesses of Kathleen Hanna, the original riot grrl, who wrote "Kurt smells like teen spirit" on Cobain's wall thus inspiring the big #1 track of 1991 and triggering a seemingly random cold cocking by Courtney Love backstage a little later.
-Cobain was enamored of her smart mix of sexual provocateur (strutting around stage in her underwear) and angry feminist ranting (about the evils of the male gaze).
-Critics argued that combination sent mixed signals, which was missing the point: just by being attracted to her, we (men) became part of the performance, target and the subject,. like shining a mirror in the face of Bro-Medusa (Brodusa?) and turning him to stone.
-We had the same eerie frisson listening to rap at the time, which was also coming up in the world in 1991.
-In a world of pop culture aimed right at us 18-35 year-old straight white males, bands like Bikini Kill, NWA and the Geto Boys gave us a new thrill - that of being the target of justified rage.
+Cobain was enamored of her sexual provocateur snap-trapping (strutting around stage in her underwear while angrily ranting about the evils of the male gaze).
+Less attractive ccritics argued that this paradoxical combination sent mixed signals, which was missing the point.
+Just by being attracted to her, we (men) became part of the performance, both target and the subject.
+Her cute package was like shining a mirror in the face of Bro-Medusa (Brodusa?) and turning him to stone.
+We suburban white boys had the same eerie frisson after we fell in love with rap for the time.
+Brought up in a world of pop culture aimed right at us 18-35 year-old straight white males, bands like Bikini Kill, NWA and the Geto Boys gave us a new thrill - that of being the target of justified rage.
 Endangered, threatened, exposed, even from across the new medium called CD, we drove to or our pharmaceutical corporation mailroom temp jobs, blasting our cassettes and feeling like a horror movie was forming just ahead, women and minorities out to rip us apart, and we loved it.

 ALL CHEERLEADERS DIE